Frequently asked questions

 Unfortunately not.
 Once saved, any amendments made to your personal statement will be automatically applied to all of your applications (even those you have already sent).

-In section 3 'Why have you chosen the course(s),' you do however have the option to talk about why you want to apply to a particular sixth form/college and why you are interested in a particular course.
+In section 3 'Why have you chosen the course(s),' you do however have the option to talk about why you want to apply to a particular sixth form/college and why you are interested in those courses.